Youth Resources: Difficult Conversations

 • Your doctor is there to help, not judge or punish.
 Your doctor is interested in keeping you healthy.

 • Confidentiality means your medical treatment stays between you and your doctor – you do not have to have your parent’s permission to receive care for sensitive medical matters, like your sexual health.
-Please see our Youth Rights page for more info.
+See our Youth Rights page for more info.

 Please Note: The County of San Diego is not responsible for the content of external websites.